During the lease term in White Post

 - How Nesbitt Management handles keys

-- White Post property owner responsibilities
+- White Post rental investor responsibilities

-- Maintenance, repairs & inspections for your property in White Post
+- Maintenance, repairs & inspections for your rental property in White Post

 - The move-in inspection